billpg/HashBack/README.md

    - Output: 256 bits.
 3. Encode the hash result using BASE-64, including the trailing `=` character.

-(A simplified RFC 8785 generator could be used, thanks to all of the values being simples integers or strings and all the JSON property names beginning (by design) with a different capital letter.)
+(A simplified RFC 8785 generator could be used, thanks to all of the values being simple integers or strings and all the JSON property names beginning (by design) with a different capital letter.)

 The fixed salt is used to ensure that a valid hash could only be calculated by reading this document.
 The salt string is not sent with the request so any hashes resulting are only meaningful in light of this document.

-The salt string itself was generated by an attached C# program.
+The salt string itself was generated by the attached C# program.
 This calls PBKDF2 but using its own source code as the password, together with a very high iteration count.
-After a little processing, the program outputs a string of 64 capital letters that was deterministicly derived.
+After a little processing, the program outputs a string of 64 capital letters that was deterministically derived.

 [Please see the source code used to generate the fixed salt which includes commentary for how it works.](https://github.com/billpg/CrossRequestTokenExchange/blob/c263795f3251bda7372bd9cadbe5c6dc08ed41b5/UpdateReadme/GenFixedSalt/GenFixedSalt.cs)

-The Caller must then publish this verification hash under the URL listed in the JSON with the type `text/plain`.
-The file itself must be one line with the BASE-64 encoded hash in ASCII as that only line.
-The file may end with CR, LF or CRLF bytes, or with no end-of-line byte sequence at all.
+Once the Caller has calculated the verification hash for itself, it then publishes the hash under the URL listed in the JSON with the type `text/plain`.
+The text file itself must be one line with the BASE-64 encoded hash in ASCII as that only line.
+The file must either be exactly 44 bytes long with no end-of-line sequence, or end with either a single CR, LF, or CRLF end-of-line sequence.

 The expected hash of the above example is:
-- "lf+wFoDDVQWs0y/RI1sorARXY12Ien9OXp5VrzSy8DQ="<!--1066_EXAMPLE_HASH-->
+- `lf+wFoDDVQWs0y/RI1sorARXY12Ien9OXp5VrzSy8DQ=`<!--1066_EXAMPLE_HASH-->

 ### 200 "Success" Response
-A 200 response will include the requested Bearer token and other useful details in a JSON response body.
-The JSON will have the following  properties, both required.
+A 200 response indicates the Issuer service is satisfied the POST request came from the genuine Caller.
+The response body includes the requested Bearer token and when that token expires.
+The JSON will have the following properties.

 - `BearerToken`
+  - Required not-nullable string.
   - This is the requested Bearer token.
-It must consist only of printable ASCII characters.
+  - Because Bearer tokens are sent in ASCII-only HTTP headers, it must consist only of printable ASCII characters.
+  - Note that while the examples in this document all use JWT, the token might use any format, including a string of random characters.
+The recipient should treat the token as an opaque string of characters unless agreed to separately from this document.
+- `IssuedAt`
+  - Optional or nullable integer.
+  - The UTC time this token was issued, expressed as an integer of the number of seconds since the start of 1970.
+  - If `null` or missing, the Issuer has chosen not to supply this information.
+  - This value is supplied for documentation and auditing purposes only.
+The recipient is not expected to make decisions based on the value of this token.
 - `ExpiresAt`
+  - Optional or nullable integer.
-  - The UTC expiry time of this Bearer token, expressed as the number of seconds since the start of 1970.
+  - The UTC expiry time of this Bearer token, expressed as an integer of the number of seconds since the start of 1970.
+  - If `null` or missing, the Issuer is not declaring a particular expiry.
+The token will last until a request is made that actively rejects it.
+  - A non-null value is advisory only.
+The issuer is neither guaranteeing the token will continue to work until it expires, nor that it will stop working once this expiry time has passed.

 For example:<!--1066_EXAMPLE_RESPONSE-->
 ```
 Content-Type: application/json
 {
-    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYWxsZXIuZXhhbXBsZSIsImlzcyI6Imlzc3Vlci5leGFtcGxlIiwiaWF0Ijo1MjkyOTcyMDAsImV4cCI6NTI5MzAwODAwfQ.iHyEKvhvZBChSesrn4rdw-J1q6SimEfKZeBoYgfy87s",
+    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYWxsZXIuZXhhbXBsZSIsImlzcyI6Imlzc3Vlci5leGFtcGxlIiwiaWF0Ijo1MjkyOTcyMDEsImV4cCI6NTI5MzAwODAxfQ.ZuzMUxY1_Zv8duc5kvj5LVTd2B4A9oj4m8qPCMGi7os",
+    "IssuedAt": 529297201,
-    "ExpiresAt": 529300800
+    "ExpiresAt": 529300801
 }
 ```